 Another aspect that accurately testifies to the usefulness of a primer is that it comes in different versions, so you can choose the one that closely resembles your final paint color.

-Despite its advantages, it’s not always necessary to use primer in all your paint projects.
-You only need to use it if you suffer any of the situations below:
+Despite its advantages, using primer in all your paint projects is not always necessary.
+You only need to use it in the cases discussed below:

 If You Are Switching from Dark to Light Color

 If your surface has an existing dark color, treat it with two coats of white primer instead of repeatedly applying expensive light-colored paint.